 - Three advanced-level courses in Congregational Leadership and Development that are taken alongside experienced practitioners from diverse ministry contexts, such as relational community organizing and asset-based community development.

-- A travel seminar, such as Learning from London: Mission and Evangelism in the 21st Century.
+- A travel seminar, such as Learning from London: Mission and Evangelism in the 21st Century or Living in Hope: Exploring Theological & Political Reconciliation in the Holy Land.

 3: Link learning to experience.